node-red/node-red.github.io/docs/getting-started/local.md

 When installed as a Snap package, it will run in a secure container that does not have access to some extra facilities that may be needed for you to use, such as:

+ - access to main system storage.
+Can only read/write to local home directories.
  - `gcc` - needed to compile any binary components of nodes you want to install
  - `git` - needed if you want to use the Projects feature
  - direct access to gpio hardware